| |

 of high artistic quality, diverse social issues

 relating to daily life can be addressed.
+According to information offered to the press,

 the awards event will take place in several Havana